wting/pelican-svbtle/README.md

 ## KNOWN ISSUES

-- no IE testing (only Chrome / FF / Opera)
+- no IE testing
 - no pages feature
 - no custom menu
-- header date format is hardcoded in `./templates/header.html` with the exception of articles which uses `DEFAULT_DATE_FORMAT`
+- header date format is hardcoded in `./templates/header.html` with the exception of articles.

 ## INSTALL